 We are running a survey for anyone in the UK who has a long term condition or disability that affects the way they are able to live their life.
 This includes long covid.

-We are also interviewing people with a long term condition or disability who are of Polish, Arab, African, South Asian, or South East Asian heritage (recent migrants or second generation).
-We will subsequently ask them to take part in workshops to see how their experiences change over the next year or so.
+We have also interviewed people with a long term condition or disability who are of Central and East European, Arab, African or South Asian heritage (recent migrants or second generation).
+We have subsequently asked them to take part in workshops to see how their experiences change over the next year or so.

 At the end of the study we will interview health and social care professionals who provide services to people with a long term condition or disability.

-Why are you focusing on people of Polish, Arab, African, South Asian, or South East Asian heritage?
+Why are you focusing on people of Central and East European, Arab, African and South Asian heritage ?

 We have chosen these ethnicities to get diverse ethnic minority experience.
 If we included all ethnic groups the study would be too large to manage.
-However, we will reconsider this decision as we progress for the study and we may include other groups too.
+However, we have interviewed some people from other groups too.
 These four groups were chosen because we already know they have very different pandemic experiences.